Turbulence generation and data assimilation in wall-bounded flows with a latent diffusion model: Methods

 which clearly indicates that estimating the noise added to the latent sample at diffusion time $\tau$ is equivalent to estimating the score function $\boldsymbol{s}$.
 In both DDPMs and score-based frameworks, the neural network serves as a mapping from an i.i.d.
 Gaussian distribution to a complex joint distribution in a high-dimensional space of the flow state.
 In this sense, the reverse process can be viewed as a typical regression problem, and DDPMs and score-based models are merely two different parameterizations of this problem.

 We use the diffusion transformer (DiT) as the neural backbone of our diffusion model.
 DiT is based on the transformer architecture of \cite{vaswani2017attention}.
 In a transformer, the input is first embedded into a sequence of tokens.
 The sequence is then fed to the attention layer, which forms the key component of the transformer.
 For flow problems, attention allows a model to focus on the most relevant spatial and temporal regions of a flow, enabling it to capture long-range interactions and coherent structures effectively.
+In our setting, the temporal generation horizon of DiT is approximately half of the integral time scale of the flow at $y^+=13$.
 Additional details about the DiT and hyperparameters used in this work are provided in appendix~\ref{subsec:app_DiT}.